luoluo-L/search_keywords_pptx/README.md

 ```

-TODO: filter out files in the specified folder that are not ppt slides.
+Completed: filter out files in the specified folder that are not ppt slides.

+Check:
+package can't read tmp/hidden file, for example: Folder\~$**.pptx